supervisely/developer-portal/app-development/basics/add-private-app.md

 ![](https://raw.githubusercontent.com/supervisely/docs/master/enterprise/private-apps/new-repo-gitlab.png)

 {% hint style="info" %}
-You can create a public repositry alright — you will still need a personal token and further steps are gonna be the same.
+You can create a public repository alright — you will still need a personal token and further steps are gonna be the same.
 {% endhint %}

 ### Step 3.
 Make it a Supervisely App repository

 In this tutorial we will use [While(true) app](https://github.com/supervisely-ecosystem/while-true-script) code-base as a starting point — it's a bare minimum sample application that, basically, just runs an infinite loop.

-We will download it's source code, extract it, create a new repository and initialize it:
+We will download its source code, extract it, create a new repository and initialize it:

 ```
 wget -O while-true-app.zip  https://github.com/supervisely-ecosystem/while-true-script/archive/refs/heads/master.zip